TheBibites/Bibites_Shared_Content/Version_0.4.2/Mods/README.md

 # Modding
-Modding will be done through adding mods to the Mods folder in the game's root.
+Modding will be done through adding the **downloaded unzipped mod folder** to the Mods folder in the game's root directory.
 The can be found in the following path starting from the game's executable:

 **Windows (32x, 64x) and Linux:** <path to executable folder>/The Bibites_Data/Mods/